oyo/aoc/README.md

 ### Setup

 Install node and yarn then use yarn to install the required packages.
-Show the help message and run the mocked example 01/2000 and check the tests.
+Show the help message and try to run the first example 01/2015 and check the tests.

     brew install node yarn
     yarn install
     yarn solve help
-    yarn solve 0 1 2000
+    yarn solve 0 1 2015
     yarn test